simonlee2/Google-Font-Viewer/README.md

 **5. Build & Run**

-You should now be able to build and run the project in Xcode.
+You should now be able to build and run the project in Xcode 8.